owntracks/recorder/doc/FENCES.md

 ### `.otrw`

-Recorder reads `.otrw` files from `<store>/waypoints/user/device/user-device.otrw` upon startup and loads these into an internal LMDB database.
+Recorder reads `.otrw` files from `<store>/waypoints/user/device/user-device.otrw` (for all existing globs of user and device, so `<store>/waypoints/*/*/*-*.otrw`) upon startup and loads these into an internal LMDB database.
 Each waypoint (geo fence) is keyed by `user-device-geohash(lat,lon)` in the LMDB sub table.
 In addition, when Recorder receives a waypoint dump (say, from an OwnTracks device), it will also inspect said dump and merge new waypoints for the user/device into this database.

 For example, the following otrw